marticardoso/Learning-with-a-neural-network-based-on-similarity-measures/README.md

 # Learning with a neural network based on similarity measures

-Source code of my Master thesis.
+Source code of my Master thesis: Learning with a neural network based on similarity measures.

-Master in Innovation and Research in Informatics (data science speciality) - FIB - MIRI
+Master in Innovation and Research in Informatics (Data science) - FIB - UPC

  ## Abstract

  Two new learning algorithms are studied: a neural network based on similarity measures and an Ensemble of the first method.
 The goal of this thesis is to understand these two methods, derive training algorithms, analyse the impact of the similarity layer and compare them with traditional methods.

 ## Folder structure